Annex-Engineering/TradRack/STLs/README.md

 only required if using 6mm wide belts and pulleys/idlers sized for 6mm belts.
 Files with `(9mm_belt)` in the filename are only required if using 9mm wide belts and pulleys/idlers sized for 9mm belts.

+### Cable drag chain variants

+Cable chains with 10x10mm internal dimensions generally have a 2-hole mounting pattern for each end, while chains with 10x11mm internal dimensions generally have a 3-hole mounting pattern.
+Files with `(10x10_cable_chain)` in the filename are only required if using a cable chain with a 2-hole mounting pattern.
+Files with `(10x11_cable_chain)` in the filename are only required if using a cable chain with a 3-hole mounting pattern.